MCGUIGAN, Patrick Anthony

 Honours & Awards:

-Corporal Patrick McGuigan was awarded the M.M. for gallant and distinguished services in operations in the South Arabian Federation.
+Corporal Patrick McGuigan was awarded the Military Medal for gallant and distinguished services in operations in the South Arabian Federation.

 On the night of 4th/5th November 1966, Corporal McGuigan was a mobile fire controller for the 81mm mortars of X Company Group which was part of a force operating in the Wadi Taym area of Qutaibi Province in the South Arabian Federation.
 The company group was acting as a decoy force, and Corporal McGuigan had been allocated to the most isolated of the troop positions which lay astride the probable approach route for a dissident attack.